sinatra/sinatra.github.com/faq.markdown

 How do I render partials? {#partials}
 -------------------------

+Since Sinatra 1.1, you can simply do something like this:

+    <%= erb :mypartial %>

+If you use an earlier version, the following does still apply:

 Sinatra's template system is simple enough that it can be used for page and fragment level rendering tasks.
 The `erb` and `haml` methods simply return a string.
 However, you need to make sure you disable layout rendering as